 3. Keep hardware up-to-date

 Outdated computer hardware may not support the most recent software security upgrades.
-Additionally, old hardware makes it slower to respond to cyber attacks if they happen.
+Additionally, old hardware makes it slower to respond to cyber-attacks if they happen.
 Make sure to use computer hardware that’s more up-to-date.

-4. Use a secure file sharing solution
+4. Use a secure file-sharing solution to encrypt data

 5. Use anti-virus and anti-malware